thehackermonk/Boooks/README.md

 <!-- LICENSE -->
 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GNU General Public License v3.0](https://opensource.org/license/gpl-3-0/).
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- AUTHORS -->